openebs-archive/openebs-docs/docs/installation.md

 ## Before You Start

-As an administrator,latest OpenEBS can be installed in your K8s cluster once you meet the prerequisites in your setup.
+As an administrator,latest OpenEBS can be installed in your K8s cluster once you meet the [prerequisites]() in your setup.

 ## Customize your OpenEBS operator YAML

 You can download and customize the OpenEBS operator YAML file before the installation to include the desired disks and desired node details.
-The following will mention about how User can verify or include the desired disks attached to the Nodes and schedule the OpenEBS components into the desired Nodes.
+The following will mention about how User can verify or include the desired disks which are attached to the Nodes and schedule the OpenEBS components into the selected Nodes.

 1. #### Selecting Nodes to Schedule OpenEBS components

-   OpenEBS can be installed in selected nodes in your existing Kubernetes cluster using Node Selector method.
+   OpenEBS can be installed on selected nodes of your existing Kubernetes cluster using Node Selector method.
 OpenEBS does not have a separate scheduler to manage scheduling pods.
 It uses Kubernetes scheduler for managing the scheduling needs of an administrator.
    Latest OpenEBS operator YAML can be downloaded using the following way.

    ```
    wget https://openebs.github.io/charts/openebs-operator-0.8.1.yaml
    ```

-   Using Node Selector method, OpenEBS components can be scheduled to the selected Nodes by adding node labels in the corresponding deployment mentioned in the OpenEBS operator YAML file.
-You can go to the scheduler section for scheduling OpenEBS components in the downloaded OpenEBS operator YAML file.
+   Using Node Selector method, OpenEBS components can be scheduled to the selected Nodes by adding appropriate node labels in the corresponding deployment mentioned in the OpenEBS operator YAML file.
+You can go to the [scheduler]() section for more details.

 2. #### Selecting/Verifying the disks for cStor Pool creation